 more than a quarter of CISOs (26.5%) said both the hours and stress of the job impact their mental or physical health, and 17% of CISOs said they’ve turned to medication or alcohol to handle the pressure.

 EQ or Emotional Intelligence is the capacity to comprehend and control your emotions in positive ways to reduce anxiety or stress and communicate effectively, which allows you to overcome any emotional challenges in the workplace.
 While unpacking emotional intelligence means addressing a variety of traits such as conflict resolution, communication and stress management, it is crucial to be effective in your career.

 Those who interact with end-users especially must possess a high level of emotional intelligence in order to empathise with the issues of their clients.
 The way with which your team interacts with its customer-base can have a profound impact on how your brand is perceived.
 Many companies, in recent years, have been in hot water based on the actions of one or a few employees.
 However, emotional intelligence is not only reserved for these more front-facing roles as Emotional Intelligence can count for twice as much as IQ and technical skills combined in determining who will be a top performer.
 What’s more 23% of employees who don’t meet expectations during their first 18 months fail because of low emotional intelligence.

 Communicating Your Company Goals & Values

-A brand identity that is confusing and pulls in different directions will not be an effective one, and as such, your companies goals and values can be misconstrued and impact your bottom line.
+A brand identity that is confusing and pulls in different directions will not be an effective one, and as such, your company's goals and values can be misconstrued and impact your bottom line.
 This also goes for the visual features of your brand.
-If the UI/UX team cannot come to and effect resolution on a project, it may affect a very visual aspect of your company
+If the UI/UX team cannot come to an effective resolution on a project, it may affect a very visual aspect of your company

 The Internal Legal Impact